 A Letter of Introduction from David Rothman, RMPS General Editor

-In the end, the most vibrant arts communities only emerge when three crucial conditions exist: enough peace to allow people to think about art instead of having to run for their lives on a regular basis; enough prosperity to give them the time to learn how to make it and enjoy it instead of trying to avoid starvation; and enough of those people who care enough about it to come together and support it in whatever ways they can.
+In the end, the most vibrant arts communities only emerge when three crucial conditions exist: enough peace to allow people to think about art, enough prosperity to give them the time to learn how to make it and enjoy it, and enough of those people to come together and support art in whatever ways they can.
 Assuming you are not running for your life, that you have enough to eat, and that you care about poetry, we hope you will join us as a subscriber to the Rocky Mountain Poetry Series.

 Help us Rally for the Rocky Mountain Poetry Series by hitting the Contribute button below!